THookz/Immutable/submissions/suppressed-books/README.md

 - Secret Societies & Their Role in Religion and Politics
 - Alternative Religious & Historical Perspectives

+ 📜 Why Decentralized Storage Matters

+These books were banned, suppressed, or quietly erased from mainstream awareness—not because they were false, but because they were inconvenient.
+Through decentralized technologies like IPFS, Jackal, and IBC-integrated networks, we ensure these critical documents are not only preserved, but uncensorable, immutable, and globally accessible—free from the control of governments, corporations, or religious institutions.
+This is truth defense by design

 ✅ Click "Commit New File" ✅